Metastable phase separation and information retrieval in multicomponent mixtures: Discussion

-Second, the surface energy tensor, taken as diagonal in Appendix~\ref{app:dynamics}, may also be exploited to stabilize target phases in Hopfield liquids, in the spirit of the Ref.~\cite{mao2020designing}.
+Second, the surface energy tensor, taken as diagonal in Appendix~\ref{app:dynamics}, may also be exploited to stabilize retrieval phases in Hopfield liquids, in the spirit of the Ref.~\cite{mao2020designing}.
 Indeed, as we show in {\cblue SI~\ref{sec:unstableP}}, at $v_3=0$ there exists a region of parameter space for which the only unstable mode of the phase separated target state is one that creates a new interface.
-Therefore, a strong and programmable surface energy tensor may stabilize target phases in absence of cubic non-linearities.
+Therefore, a strong and programmable surface energy tensor may stabilize retrieval phases in absence of cubic non-linearities.

 Third, an interaction matrix $J_{ij}$ different from the Hebbian matrix proposed here may result in stable Hopfield phases.
-Alternatives to the Hebbian rule have been numerically studied in~\cite{jacobs2021self, chen2023programmable}.
-However, the $N\to\infty$ scaling there applies to the limit $q\to0$, in which phases do not share components with each other, see the discussion in Ref.~\cite{braz2024liquid}.
-Given that neural networks are known to require strong non-linearities to operate~\cite{hopfield1984neurons, bolle2003spherical}, it remains nonetheless open whether the weak entropic nonlinearities suffice to stabilize Hopfield phases for an alternative $J_{ij}$ in the limit of large $n$ and nonzero $q$.
+Alternatives to the Hebbian rule have been numerically studied in~\cite{jacobs2021self, chen2023programmable}, which did not include cubic interactions.
+However, the $N\to\infty$ scaling there studied applies to the limit $q\to0$, in which phases do not share components with each other, see the discussion in Ref.~\cite{braz2024liquid}.
+Indeed, strong nonlinearities are a generic requirement of neural networks to adequately perform computations~\cite{hopfield1984neurons, bolle2003spherical}.
+It remains nonetheless an open mathematical question whether the entropic nonlinearities suffice to stabilize Hopfield phases for an alternative $J_{ij}$ in the limit of large $N$ and nonzero $q$.